 |10-K||Annual Report, Annual Information Form, Management Proxy Circular|

 |10-Q||Interim Financial Statement|

 |8-K||Material Change Report|

 In the U.K., all publicly traded companies (Public Limited Companies or PLC’s) must submit required filings to Companies House, which is a registrar of the companies.
-On the Companies House website, you may find the database of the filings submitted by companies registered in the U.K. The companies submit the annual reports, statements of annual return, and announcements of major events.
+On the Companies House website, you can find the database of the filings submitted by companies registered in the U.K. The companies submit annual reports, statements of annual return, and announcements of major events.

 Data sources: Financial databases

 Companies such as Bloomberg, Capital IQ, and Thompson Reuters provide powerful databases of financial data.
 These databases provide access to various types of financial information, including historical financials from financial statements.
 Financial databases allow you to analyze the historical data and easily export the data into Excel.
 However, financial statements retrieved from these databases tend to be in a standardized format.
-Thus, if the company uses an accounting value unique to its business operations, you will not grasp it from data retrieved and it will affect your analysis.
+Thus, if the company uses an accounting system unique to its business operations, you will not grasp it from data retrieved and that will affect your analysis.